art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 	<details>
 	<summary>Vortex 2 Users</summary>

+	You will need to set the `game =` to `Fallout4` or `Fallout4VR` (be mindful of typing it as per the config.ini options)

 	You need to point `mod_folder` to your Fallout 4/Data folder.
 So essentially, you need to take the Fallout 4 folder set in `fallout4_folder` or `fallout4VR_folder` and add "\Data" to the end of it.
 For example:

 	`mod_folder = C:\Steam\steamapps\common\Fallout 4\Data`
 	</details>
 	<br>
-2. Run Mantella.exe in MantellaSoftware and wait for the message "Waiting for player to select an NPC..." to display.
+2. Run Mantella.exe in MantellaSoftware.
 Once it does, it is ready for you to select an NPC in-game via the Mantella gun.
 <img src="../_static/img/mantella_exe.png" alt="MCM General Settings" width="500" height="auto" style="padding: 10px;"/>
 ```{admonition} Warning
 :class: attention